What Is Road Gradient?

 The factors aﬀecting the gradient of the roads are listed below:

-The road gradient are divided into the following categories:-
+The road gradient is divided into the following categories:-

 - Average gradient